Welcome to the Palliative Care Research Program.

 - Quality improvement in colon and rectal surgery

 April Bigelow, PhD is an Adult Gerontology Nurse Practitioner who earned her BS, MS, and PhD from the University of Michigan in Ann Arbor.
 After working for a number of years in higher education and community practice, Dr. Bigelow returned to training and completed a fellowship in Hospice and Palliative Medicine in 2019 through Michigan Medicine.
-Her current clinical practice is through Packard Health, a federally qualified health center.
-In this practice she provides vulnerable patients with outpatient palliative care, advance care planning, and complex symptom management as well as primary care.
+Her current clinical practice is through Packard Health, a federally qualified health center and Outpatient Palliative Care through University of Michigan Health.
+In her practice she provides vulnerable patients with outpatient palliative care, advance care planning, and complex symptom management as well as primary care.
 In addition, Dr. Bigelow teaches in the Health Behavior and Biological Sciences Graduate Nurse Practitioner Programs at the University of Michigan School of Nursing.
 Since 2013, she has led a global clinical immersion experience in rural Thailand.
 Dr. Bigelow’s research focus includes the integration of palliative care practices and concepts into primary care and chronic disease management.
 Her most recent study aims to identify the current palliative knowledge of primary care providers.
 These data will be used to develop educational modules to provide primary care providers with the tools to initiate palliative conversations and interventions closer to the time of diagnosis with severe and life-limiting illnesses, likely improving overall quality of life.

 Areas of Interest

 - Palliative Care in the primary care site